ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ## Simple Platform Evidence

-This example shows a minimal PKIX Evidence object with only transaction and platform entities a single signature where the AK key is identified only by its SHA1 hash KeyID.
+This example shows a minimal PKIX Evidence object with only transaction and platform elements a single signature where the AK key is identified only by its SHA1 hash KeyID.
 In other words, this Evidence describes only the HSM itself (rather than application keys stored within it), and it assumes that the Verifier will be able to look up the AK key by its SHA1 hash.